boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 ## General Considerations for LTE-M/NB-IoT

 Using LTE-M or NB-IoT for a power constraint device mostly comes with the requirement to enable power saving functions.
-This tests uses PSM (Power Saving Mode) and RAI (Release Assistance Indication), if available. eDRX was not considered.
+This tests uses PSM (Power Saving Mode) and RAI (Release Assistance Indication), if available. eDRX is not considered for now.
+The benefit of eDRX to be faster and more efficient on the wakeup is currently eaten up by an additional quiescent current of 25µA of the SIM cards.

 PSM is defined by three parameters: